JyotiradityaGandhi/JyotiradityaGandhi/README.md

 **JyotiradityaGandhi/JyotiradityaGandhi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently collaborating in an Omdena Local Chapter.
-- 🌱 I’m currently learning Data Science and Machine Learning.
+- 🌱 I’m currently learning Web Development.
 - 📫 How to reach me: https://www.linkedin.com/in/jyotiradityagandhi/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact about me: I'm obsessed with daydreaming about dinosaurs doing parkour!